 You will be exposed to a range of genres and undertake ensemble work, collaborative laboratories, industry-led workshops and public performances.

-You'll get to the heart of the music industry with the opportunity for internships in recording studios, events management companies, music industry publishers and more.
-Plus you could find yourself collaborating with some big names in the musical capital of the world, Nashville — all as part of your studies.
+You will get to the heart of the music industry with the opportunity for internships in recording studios, events management companies, music industry publishers and more.
+As a part of your studies, you could find yourself collaborating with some big names in the musical capital of the world, Nashville.

 Bachelor of Popular Music